-AT&T Pebble Beach betting tips & predictions – this week the PGA Tour stays on the California coastline for the AT&T Pebble Beach Pro-Am.
+AT&T Pebble Beach betting tips & predictions – this week the PGA Tour returns to the California coastline for the AT&T Pebble Beach Pro-Am.
 A field of 156 professionals (and 156 amateurs) will play a rotation of Pebble Beach, Spyglass Hill and Monterey Peninsula Country Club.

 One professional is paired with one amateur.
 Everyone will play each course once before a 54-hole cut of the low 60 professionals and ties who advance to play the final round at Pebble Beach.
 The Top 25 amateur teams will also advance to play for the pro-am title.

-Pebble Beach Golf Links is a Par 72.
+This week’s host course is the Pebble Beach Golf Links.
 Widely regarded as one of the most beautiful courses in the world, it hugs the rugged coastline on the south side of the Monterey Peninsula.
 It has hosted five US Opens and a PGA Championship.

-At 6,816 yards, it is the shortest course on the PGA Tour and with generous fairways it is not a tough test off the tee.
-The layout’s main defence is its small poa annua greens.
+At 6,816 yards Par 72, is the shortest course on the PGA Tour and with generous fairways it is not a tough test off the tee.
+The layout’s main defense is its small poa annua greens.